aghand0ur/academic-kickstart/content/authors/nadia/_index.md

 # Username (this should match the folder name)
 authors:
-- jezzini
+- nadia

 # Is this the primary user of the site?
 superuser: no

 # Role/position
-role: WEb Developer
+role: Web Developer

 # Organizations/Affiliations
 organizations: